tribusonz/gluemath/q_and_a.md

 Q:
 Why are you write native code for glue language and in C?
 A:
-There is no post-C language like Python or Ruby, and ABI cannot achieve faster processing than anything written in C.
+There is nothing so the post-C language as Python and Ruby, and ABI cannot achieve faster processing than anything written in C.

 Q:
 With IEEE754 extended double precision, some functions pick up errors.